Hu-Jiang/distributed-systems/README.md

 ### NOTE
-- all comment write by myself use '///' to distinguish with origin comment.
+- all comment writed by myself use '///' to distinguish with origin comment.